Discover the best 10 places on earth that don’t feel real, from surreal landscapes to otherworldly destinations.

 What is the most lifeless place on Earth?

-This is due to the conditions of the landscape and the climate of the Atacama Desert: in the warmer parts of the year, there are none animal constant inhabitants of this desert.
-In some of the regions that are within this desert formation, there is an aspect of largely barren land a result of very rare rainfall.
+This is due to the conditions of the landscape and the climate of the Atacama Desert: in the warmer parts of the year, there are no animal constant inhabitants of this desert.
+In some of the regions that are within this desert formation, there is an aspect of largely barren land as a result of very rare rainfall.